What is Keratoconus?

 Sensitivity to light (photophobia) occurs when lenses either move too much on the cornea.
 This can cause scarring.
 Rarely, but at times, we must use a soft lens as a bandage and a gas permeable lens on top of that.
 This “piggyback” combination usually lasts only for a short time until the cornea heals.
 The new measurements are taken and new lenses are designed.

-Special Scleral Lenses are used for The Treatment of Advanced Keratoconus, Pellucid Marginal Degeneration and Post-Lasik Ectasia.
+Special Scleral Lenses are used for The Treatment of Advanced Keratoconus, Pellucid Marginal Degeneration, and Post-Lasik Ectasia.
 Scleral lenses vault over the center of the cornea and do not touch it.
 The lens sits on the white part of the eye that is called the sclera.
 The front surface of the eye is always in a liquid environment.
-Vision and comfort is almost always excellent.
+Vision and comfort are almost always excellent.

 These special Scleral Lenses are also used to help restore vision and comfort for those individuals who have had loss of vision due to Corneal Transplant Surgery or Refractive Surgeries such as Lasik, R-K, or PRK.
 They are also used when an eye has a chronic disease or has had trauma to the cornea.